Egypt's vice president says Hosni Mubarak has handed power over to the high military council, despite millions-plus pro-democracy demonstrations.

 This is while millions of Egyptians have for the past 18 days calling for the departure of Mubarak and a democratic establishment.

-Earlier in the day vigilantes opened fire on pro-democracy protesters in Egypt in a move unprecedented over the past couple of days.
+Earlier in the day vigilantes opened fire on pro-democracy protesters in Egypt in a

 |Liveleak on Facebook|